Carl Spaatz: World War II

 Army Chief of Staff George Marshall named Spaatz commander of Air Force Combat Command in January 1942 and promoted him to the temporary rank of major general.
 In May 1942 Spaatz became commander of the Eighth Air Force and transferred its headquarters to England in July.
 Spaatz was placed in overall command of the USAAF in the European Theater of Operations, while retaining his Eighth Air Force command.
-He was promoted to the permanent rank of colonel in September 1942.
+He was promoted to the permanent rank of Major General in September 1942.
 He was named commander of the Allied Northwest African Air Force in February 1943, the Twelfth Air Force in March 1943, the Fifteenth Air Force, and Royal Air Forces in Italy in November 1943, and the U.S. Strategic Air Forces in Europe in January 1944.
 Spaatz received a temporary promotion to lieutenant general in March 1943.

 As commander of Strategic Air Forces, Spaatz directed the United States portion of the strategic bombing campaign against Germany, directing the Eighth Air Force, which was then commanded by Lieutenant General Jimmy Doolittle, based in England, and the Fifteenth Air Force, which was now commanded by Lieutenant General Nathan Twining, based in Italy.